Y

 Before purchasing a Yorkie Bichon, it is a good idea to familiarize yourself with some potential health issues this breed may face.
 This will ensure you are prepared to offer your dog the best care possible and aware of some signs that may indicate that a trip to the vet is necessary.

 Hypothyroidism is one potential issue to be on the lookout for with Yorkie Bichons.
-The thyroid in dogs with hypothyroidism is underactive, which can cause dogs to be lethargic or gain weight.
+The thyroid gland in dogs with hypothyroidism is underactive, which can cause dogs to be lethargic or gain weight.
 You may also notice changes in your Yorkie Bichon’s coat or skin.

 Another health issue some Yorkie Bichons face, like their parent breed Yorkshire Terriers, is progressive retinal atrophy (PRA).
 This is a degenerative eye disease that can cause blindness in dogs.
 The photoreceptor cells deteriorate and gradually cause the dog to lose their vision.
 There is currently no treatment for PRA.

-Patellar luxation is a third health concern for Yorkie Bichons and is common among their parent breeds Yorkies and Bichons.
+Patellar luxation is a third health concern for Yorkie Bichons and is common among their parent breeds, Yorkies and Bichons.
 Also called a slipped kneecap, patellar luxation may cause a dog to look like they’re skipping or may cause lameness in one of its legs.
 The kneecap generally slips back into place, but you should consult with your vet if you suspect your Yorkie Bichon may be suffering from patellar luxation.

 Cute small little adorable Yorkie Bichon puppy sitting on a beautifully decorated bed